516-470-1961

 Fireplace remodeling in Nassau County covers a wide range of scope.
 Some projects are surround-only — the existing fireplace opening gets a new tile or stone surround and a properly proportioned mantel.
 Others are full wall treatments like the Locust Valley project above, where the entire wall is redesigned around the fireplace.
 Here’s what each component involves.

-Flanking Built-Ins
+Are Flanking Built-Ins Worth It?

 The space on either side of a fireplace is almost always underutilized — flat drywall or, at best, freestanding furniture that doesn’t quite fit.
 Custom built-in bookcases and cabinets designed specifically for those flanking spaces give the wall architectural integrity and add real storage.
 The built-ins need to relate to the fireplace surround in proportion, detail, and finish — otherwise they look like an afterthought.
 When they’re designed together as one system, the result is a wall that looks like it was always meant to be exactly that.